 When I went to Japan a year after the massive earthquake, tsunami, and nuclear catastrophe there, a resident told me that the black wall of water about seventy feet high was unbelievable, even as he was seeing it come at him.
 We tend to write out the things we’ve taught ourselves are unbelievable and impossible, and sometimes that exclusion is even written into the software: a few decades ago, the NASA computer measuring the hole in the ozone layer over Antarctica rejected the incoming data because it was so much more extreme than the parameters that had been established.
 There’s a happy medium, as anyone who’s convinced a child that there is not actually a monster under the bed knows, and also sometimes there are monsters under the bed.
 Or seventy-foot waves coming at you.
 Climate change is one long assault on what we think of as predictable, or rather our expectation that the future will be like the recent past.
 It won’t.

 A friend circulated the New York Times “presidential forecast” from October 18, 2016, giving Hillary Clinton a 91 percent chance of winning.
 Part of what made me tense with horror all through the month before that election was how many people thought 91 percent was as good as 100 percent.
 A lot of people confident she was going to win anyway stayed home or moved right on to fighting her as though she had already.
 It was as though one bullet in the cylinder was pretty much the same as no bullets.
 I hang out with doctors and I’ve had a medical adventure or two, so I know that a 9 percent chance of contracting something is taken seriously in the medical world.
-The US was in a high risk group that season, high risk of contracting Trump.“Black swan” is a term for something rare but consequential that may look obvious in retrospect but comes as a surprise at the time it happens.
+The US was in a high risk group that season, high risk of contracting Trump.

 The odds for Kamala Harris and Joe Biden winning this election look increasingly good—the last poll I looked at also gave them a 91 percent chance of winning—and there’s definitely a chance for a blowout and a landslide.
 But there’s also a danger of people becoming so confident they’ll sit back and wait for it to happen.
 Of course there’s the second problem of whether Trump will so sabotage and undermine a free and fair election and a peaceful transition of power that it will amount to a coup attempt.
 (Fun detail, in her hearing earlier this week, Supreme Court nominee Amy Coney Barrett couldn’t commit herself to the peaceful transition of power that’s in the Constitution.)